Genesis 2: A Commentary

 Unless otherwise stated, all citations are taken from the New American Standard Bible (NASB).

-We don’t have the time or inclination to critique this theory here (though we have in our earlier article “The Authorship of the Pentateuch”).
-Suffice it to say, this theory doesn’t find support in Genesis 1 and 2.
+We don’t have the time or the inclination to critique this theory here (though we have in our earlier article “The Authorship of the Pentateuch”).
+Suffice it to say, this theory lacks support in Genesis 1 and 2.

-For one, the author of Genesis doesn’t treat these names as different deities.
-In this text, the titles are combined to refer to the same deity—namely “the LORD God” (or Yahweh Elohim; Gen. 2:4).
+Second, the author of Genesis doesn’t treat these names as different deities.
+In the text, the titles are combined to refer to the same deity—namely “the LORD God” (or Yahweh Elohim; Gen. 2:4).
 Exodus 9:30 uses the same language.
 Later, we read, “The LORD [Yahweh] your God [Elohim] gave me success” (Gen. 27:20).
 Therefore, to split these titles into two separate deities doesn’t fit with the text.

-Moreover, the author of Genesis refers to Elohim (“God”) as the Creator, and he refers to Yahweh (“LORD”) to refer to the Covenant-Maker (cf. Ex.
+Fourth, there is a reason for using different titles for God.
+Moses uses the term Elohim (“God”) to refer to God as the Creator, and he uses the term Yahweh (“LORD”) to refer God as the Covenant-Maker (cf. Ex.
 6:3).
-In Genesis 1, God is the Creator of the entire universe, but in Genesis 2, he creates a personal relationship with humans.[2]
+In Genesis 1, God is the Creator of the entire universe, but in Genesis 2, he creates a personal relationship with humans.[4]
 We see the same distinction in Psalm 19.
 When the psalmist speaks of God as the cosmic Creator, he uses Elohim.
 However, when he speaks of the law of God, he uses Yahweh.
 These are not contradictory accounts; they are complementary accounts.
 Different contexts require different titles.

-Finally, recapitulation like this is used elsewhere.
-Caleb asks Joshua for land, and Joshua gives it to him (Josh.
+Fifth, recapitulation occurs in other historical narratives in the OT.
+For example, Caleb asks Joshua for land, and Joshua gives it to him (Josh.
 14:6-14).
 However, in the next chapter, we read about how Caleb received this land (Josh.
 15:13-17).

 (2:4) “This is the account of the heavens and the earth when they were created, in the day that the Lord God made earth and heaven.”